marioreggiori/objectdb/README.md

 Check out [objectdb_flutter](https://github.com/netz-chat/objectdb_flutter) for reactive store listeners.

-**CAUTION** This plugin is still in development. **Use at your own risk**.
 If you notice any bugs you can [create](https://github.com/netz-chat/objectdb/issues/new 'Create issue') an issue on GitHub.
 You're also welcome to contribute using [pull requests](https://github.com/netz-chat/objectdb/compare 'Pull request').
 Please open an issue before spending time on any pull request.

 - [How to use](#how-to-use)